 On your machine, the first time you configure it, there will be no soundfonts selected.
 Click on the “Open” button (where the cursor is pointing in the picture above).

 It will show you all of the soundfonts in the folder your Linux system expects them to be in.
-If your computer has at least 512 megabytes of RAM (memory), select the “FluidR3_GM.sf2” entry.
+Unless your computer has limited RAM (memory), select the “FluidR3_GM.sf2” entry.
 Otherwise, select the “TimGM6mb.sf2” entry.

 Click the “OK” button to cause your configuration changes to take-effect.
 It will ask you if you want to restart the fluidsynth engine now.
 To avoid cases which could hang your system (where you changed from using “jack” to “pulseaudio”), click the “No” button.